devlinjunker/test.atom-package/packages.md

 `cmd + P` - find file
 `cmd + shift + P` - toggle command pallete

- - [ ] Look into serving html files with atom? (hitting api elsewhere)
+ - TODO: Look into serving html files with atom? (hitting api elsewhere)
+ - IDEA: Atom Package with git commit rules/warnings (eslint?)
+  - no more than X lines changed per file
+  - no more than X files
+  - warn on uncommitted files when committing

 ## Installing Atom for Package development
 Atom Development and set up for more configuration